Image of Pine Cabin by @cabinscape located in Haliburton Forest & Wild Life Reserve

 The Baltic – Fort Treehouse – Minden Hills

 The Baltic was built using as many sustainable and natural materials as was feasible and is completely off-grid.
-Notably, we used innovative hardware that supports the health, continued growth and longevity of the trees in which it was built.
+Notably, an innovative hardware was used that supports the health, continued growth and longevity of the trees in which it was built.
 Surrounded by windows on all sides, experience the magic of Haliburton Highlands’ iconic evergreens and mixed hardwood forests from a new, transformative perspective.

 Tiny is where it’s at these days – tiny cabins, that is.
 And when you can get so much in a small space why would you want anything more?